OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-06.md

 But he said,
 “You shall not kill them.
 Would you kill those you have taken captive with your sword and with your bow?
-Set bread and water before them, so that they may eat and drink and go to their master.”
+Set bread and water before them, so that they may eat and drink and return to their master.”

 ## 2 Kings 6:23

 So he prepared a great feast for them; and when they had eaten and drunk, he sent them away,
-and they went to their master.
+and they returned to their master.
 And the marauding bands of Arameans did not come again into the land of Israel.

 ---

 ## 2 Kings 6:24

-Now it came about after this, that Ben-hadad king of Aram gathered all his army,
+After this, Ben-hadad king of Aram gathered all his army,
 and went up and besieged Samaria.

 ## 2 Kings 6:25